 Maystar Family Cookbook

-Four or five years ago, Barbara and Markay decided to put together a family cookbook.
+Several years ago, Barbara and Markay decided to put together a family cookbook.
 We spent quite a while gathering recipes from family members.
 The end result (mostly put together by Barbara) was gathered in ring-bound notebooks and distributed.
 The advantage of the ring-bound notebooks was that recipes could be added as desired and the cookbook would become even more a reflection of the person or people who used it.

 Now we would like to present the Maystar Cookbook in an online format for the use of our families.
 It is set up a little differently from the print version, but will be easy to use.